lanl-aea/waves/docs/tutorial_06_include_files_waves.rst

 The final change made in the ``tutorial_06_include_files/SConscript`` file is to re-define the ``simulation_variables`` and ``simulation_substitution_dictionary`` variables by utlizing the ``single_element_compression_nominal`` module.
-The The end result at this point in the code is the same between this tutorial and :ref:`tutorial_parameter_substitution_waves`.
+The end result at this point in the code is the same between this tutorial and :ref:`tutorial_parameter_substitution_waves`.
 However, now we import variables from a separate file, and allow ourselves the ability to change parameters without modification to the ``SConscript`` file.

 **********
 SConstruct
 **********

-8. Use the ``diff`` below to modify your ``waves-eabm-tutorial/SConstruct file`` in the following ways:
+8. Use the ``diff`` below to modify your ``waves-eabm-tutorial/SConstruct`` file in the following ways:

-   * Add the ``waves-eabm-tutorial`` directory to your PYTHONPATH to make the ``eabm_package`` importable
+   * Add the ``waves-eabm-tutorial`` directory to your `PYTHONPATH`_ to make the ``eabm_package`` - and thus the modules within it - importable
    * Add ``tutorial_06_include_files`` to the ``eabm_simulation_directories`` list

 A ``diff`` against the ``SConstruct`` file from :ref:`tutorial_parameter_substitution_waves` is included below to help identify the